 It was Richard J. Daley, Chicago's six-term mayor, who laid the plans and broke ground on the current facility.
 A few months after his death in December 1976, the school was renamed Richard J. Daley College.
 The new building opened its doors in 1981.

-In October 2012, College to Careers Daley College was named City Colleges’ College to Careers (C2C) hub for advanced manufacturing programs and works with industry experts to ensure students are prepared for 14,000 jobs in the field coming to the region over the next decade.
+In October 2012, Daley College was named City Colleges’ College to Careers (C2C) hub for advanced manufacturing programs and works with industry experts to ensure students are prepared for 14,000 manufacturing jobs coming to the region over the next decade.
 Through C2C, industry leaders are working with Daley College manufacturing instructors to help align curriculum with new industry standards and ensure facilities provide the hands-on training needed to succeed on the job.
-Manufacturing classes are also available at Arturo Velasquez Institute.